thedude0606/options_copy_TB/PROGRESS.md

 - Optimization needed for handling large options chains efficiently
 - Need to validate the accuracy of the probability calculations and Greeks estimations
 - Ensuring the UI is responsive and user-friendly across different screen sizes
+- Handling edge cases in datetime processing for options with unusual expiration formats

 ## Next Steps